• Skip to primary navigation

 Geoffrey’s Spider Monkey

-The Spider Monkey is another New World monkey.
-It has a prehensile tail that can support the entire body weight of the animal!
-It’s one of the biggest New World monkeys weighing up to 20 lbs (9 kg).
+The Spider Monkey is a New World monkey.
+It has a prehensile tail that can support the entire body weight of the animal, making it the most active monkey of the four.

 Monkeys in Costa Rica - Spider monkey